Cottage Cheese Frosting (Naturally Sweetened)

 Equipment

-- 1 Food processor, blender, thermomix or similar You can use a handmixer, but the texture will not be as light and airy
+- 1 Food processor, blender, thermomix or similar You can also use a hand mixer, but the texture will not be as light and airy.

 Ingredients